 The tram ride itself only takes about 5 mins and doesn’t stop along the way.
 We arrived at the Peak and went straight up to Bubba Gump’s in the Peak Tower, Bubba Gump’s have an awesome view and we were allocated a table in a private room with a great view from our window.
 The kids were a bit hot after waiting in the heat for nearly 90 mins so we bought them a slushy to cool down.
 The boys had Coronarita’s which looked very impressive and tasted just as good with a rather impressive price to go with it!
 The photo below says it all, basically its a margarita with a Corona beer, with an interesting way of delivering it.
 We had a quick snack (can’t go to Bubba Gump’s and not partake in some shrimp, said the boys!).

 We then went straight up to the viewing deck (The Sky Terrace 428).
 You will have to swipe through with your Octopus card, you have the option to go up there or not, if you didn’t want to go up there you have not already paid at the bottom.
 The view is totally breathtaking.
 Its the second time I have been there and both times it has knocked my socks off.
 It was busy and difficult to get group photo without extra people in it.
 I was able to get good shots of the view which I was happy about.
 On this occasion, the view was clearer than last time I was there.
-I was able to see across to Kowloon and the photos are much clearer than the ones I took last year in May (see my post from my Hong Kong 2013 trip here).
+I was able to see across to Kowloon and the photos are much clearer than the ones I took last year in May on my Hong Kong girls trip.

 We also returned to the Peak for an evening viewing but unfortunately we had arrived just on 11pm and were unable to go right up to the observation deck where the best photos are taken.
 My suggestion would be that you take in this amazing view both during the day and the night.
 I was a bit disappointed that I missed it but the photos I got from the Peak Tower were nearly as good.